 And if you want to make it more personalized, just add in the logo of the media publication you are pitching your product to.

 Besides the polished look, this minimalist design also highlights the product’s ergonomic shape and makes it more vivid through its sharp contrast against the background.

-Embedding your pitch in your cohesive structure adds media-bound flavor to your visuals, you’ll most likely see your outreach results increase significantly.
+Embed your pitch in this cohesive structure and add media-flavoured visuals, and you’ll most likely see your outreach results increase significantly.

 If your brand has a newsletter, you can leverage your Facebook following to generate subscribers.
 Here is how to do it.

 Many email marketing services offer integration with Facebook allowing you to add a sign-up form to your Facebook business page.
 Just head to the “Integration” section and follow the steps to embed a newsletter widget into your Facebook page.